 Already thinking ahead to the holidays?
 These “neighbor potholders” are a cute gift.

 And since they have a small pocket, you can put utensils or reats inside them!

 Items for a Homemade Gift Basket

 Giving someone a gift basket is classic and traditional.
 Here are a few things you can throw in a basket that will surely bring them joy.

-So whether you’re saying “hello” to a new neighbor or you’re in the mood to wish everyone a happy fall, I hope these gifts for neighbors will bring you and the neighborhood crew even closer.
+So whether you’re saying “hello” to a new neighbor or you’re in the mood to wish everyone a happy holiday season, I hope these gifts for neighbors will bring you and the neighborhood crew even closer.

 From my home to yours,